Category: EVERYDAY LIFE

 GenZ Led Protest

-The June, July and August 2024 protests in Kenya, led primarily by Generation Z activists, gained significant traction as they pushed back against economic hardships and government policies, particularly the controversial Finance Bill 2024.
-These youth-driven demonstrations reflected a broader frustration with high unemployment, inflation, and government inefficiencies, with many protesters demanding greater accountability and…
+The June, July and August 2024 protests in Kenya, led primarily by Gen Zs, gained significant traction as they pushed back against economic hardships and government policies, particularly the controversial Finance Bill 2024.
+These youth-driven demonstrations reflected a broader frustration with high unemployment, inflation and government inefficiencies, with many protesters demanding greater accountability and even…

 -